 3. Excite/delight attributes (the wow factor):

-These are the features responsible for increased customer satisfaction when implemented – when they’re not there, however, they won’t cause any dissatisfaction.
-These attributes are not expected, they’re the pleasant surprises that can often bring to surface your customer’s latent needs.
+These are the features responsible for increased customer satisfaction when implemented – when they’re not there; however, they won’t cause any dissatisfaction.
+These attributes are not expected.
+They’re the pleasant surprises that can often bring to the surface your customer’s latent needs.

 This is where you get the chance to show your product/service is truly differentiated from all those competitors out there.
-With time, however, customers tend to get used to the excite and delight features you present them, and once they get accustomed, these features will no longer be considered delights – they would, eventually, morph into basic attributes (considered expected by your customers, causing dissatisfaction if they’re not present anymore).
+However, with time, customers tend to get used to the exciting and delightful features you present them.
+Once they get accustomed, these features will no longer be considered delights – they would, eventually, morph into basic attributes (considered expected by your customers, causing dissatisfaction if they’re not present anymore).

 4. Indifferent attributes:

-These are the features indifferent to the customers – they either don’t pay attention to them or they’re not aware of the existence of these features, making them of little or no consequence to the customer.
+These are the features indifferent to the customers – they either don’t pay attention to them or are not aware of these features’ existence, making them of little or no consequence to the customer.

-The satisfaction level, therefore, will neither decrease nor increase because of these features.
-(Considering the fact that adding features generates cost and takes time, these features should be minimized or avoided to the extent possible).
+Therefore, the satisfaction level will neither decrease nor increase because of these features.
+(Because adding features generates cost and takes time, these features should be minimized or avoided to the extent possible).

 5. Reverse attributes:

-Though these are not very common, it’s valid to mention because they may occur – reverse attributes refer to when added functionality result in customer dissatisfaction (and not having them increases customer satisfaction).
+Though these are not very common, it’s valid to mention because they may occur – reverse attributes refer to when added functionality results in customer dissatisfaction (and not having them increases customer satisfaction).

 Manage your Product according to your Customer’s needs with Pipefy!

 Pipefy’s Product Roadmap Template allows you to properly plan your product/service’s next steps according to the market’s best practices.
-It gives you tips on how to prioritize your features by following product management guidelines, such as the Kano Model and guides you through all the steps of the process: from defining the type of improvement to advanced measurement of impact on your goals.
+It gives you tips on prioritizing your features by following product management guidelines, such as the Kano Model.
+It guides you through all the steps of the process: from defining the type of improvement to the advanced measurement of impact on your goals.